Photographing the Signing of the Marriage Schedule

 Goodbye Certificate Presentation

-The major negative for me is that the couple don’t now get their marriage certificate on the day, so there is no presentation and photo opportunity.
-I’ve always found that to be the definitive shot the shows that the couple is now officially married.
-Some registrars made a big presentation of it and it is a shame that this part of the day is gone… Still, I suppose it avoids them losing it on the way home!
+The major negative for me is that the couple doesn’t now get their marriage certificate on the day, so there is no presentation and photo opportunity.
+I’ve always found that to be the definitive shot showing that the couple is officially married.
+Some registrars made a big presentation of it, and it is a shame that this part of the day is gone.
+Still, I suppose it prevents them from losing it on the way home!

 Where to Have the Schedule Signing for Photographic Aesthetics

 As with all photography, it’s all about the light.
-Most wedding venues have a dedicated signing area, but if you do get a choice of where to sign, choose somewhere with good directional light such as facing or adjacent to a window.
-Having the window behind you is not ideal though as it could cause glare and hazy images.
-A good photographer should be able to deal with this though.
+Most wedding venues have a dedicated signing area, but if you get a choice of where to sign, choose somewhere with good directional light, such as facing or adjacent to a window.
+Having the window behind you is not ideal, though, as it could cause glare and hazy images.
+A good photographer should be able to deal with this, though.

 Chapter 6: Presenting Mr & Mrs – Confetti & Congratulations – Next>>>>